Rena D'Souza: Leadership

 From 2012 to 2013, D'Souza served as the American Association for Dental Research's forty-first President and from 2018 to 2019, she served as the International Association for Dental Research's ninety-fifth President.
 On August 1, 2013, she became the first dean of the University of Utah's new School of Dentistry.
 In August 2020, D'Souza was selected as the National Institute of Dental and Craniofacial Research's ninth director, replacing Martha Somerman, who served from 2011 to 2020.
-D'Souza's tenure as Director began on October 13, 2020 and Jennifer Webster-Cyriaque became the deputy director later that year.
+D'Souza began her tenure on October 13, 2020.